-A financial reconciliation is performed: at the end of the fiscal year when any authorized check signer is added or deleted on any bank account; and at any time deemed necessary by the president or three (3) or more members.
-The president appoints the financial reconciliation committee consisting of not less than three (3) members who are not authorized signers, the current secretary, incoming treasurer, nor be related by blood or marriage or reside in the same household as the authorized signers or current secretary.
-The financial reconciliation committee report shall be adopted by a majority vote of the association at the regular membership meeting immediately following the financial reconciliation.
+A financial reconciliation is required to be performed: at the end of the fiscal year, when any authorized check signer is added or deleted on any bank account, and at any time deemed necessary by the president or three (3) or more members.
+The president appoints the financial reconciliation committee consisting of no fewer than three (3) members who are not authorized signers, the current secretary, the incoming treasurer, a majority of student members related by blood or marriage or reside in the same household as the authorized signers or current secretary.
+The financial reconciliation committee report is adopted by a majority vote of the members at the regular membership meeting immediately following the financial reconciliation.